alexfinnarn/express-starter/README.md

 git clone --branch valet git@github.com:CuBoulder/express-starter.git exs cd exs

-# The setup script will copy down code and setup DSLM.
+# The setup script will copy down Express code, add DSLM, add MySQL and PHP settings, and "park" the /web directory.
 ./setup.sh

+# Create a site with a "-p" path option.
+The site will be live at "path.test" when installation finishes.
+# For this example, a site is created at "http://express.test/".
+./create-site.sh -p express
 ```